-This syllabus has been adopted by Head of Education at Stockholm Business School, Stockholm University, June 8, 2015, last revision conducted June 24, 2015.
+This syllabus has been adopted by Head of Education at Stockholm Business School, Stockholm University, June 8, 2015, revised June 24, 2015, last revision approved by the Educational Committee May 2, 2016.

 Prerequisites and special admittance requirements

 Degree of Bachelor worth at least 180 credits, or admitted to Business Studies IV, Extended Course or Business Studies IV, Magister's Course, Master's programme, or equivalent.